Nonprescription Medication Overdose in Children

-Nonprescription medication is also called over-the-counter (OTC) medicine.
+A nonprescription medication overdose occurs when more medicine is taken than is safe to take.
+Nonprescription medicine is also called over-the-counter (OTC) medicine.
 A prescription is not needed to buy OTC medicine.
-A medicine overdose occurs when more medicine is taken than is safe to take.
+OTC medicine is generally safe for your child when it is taken correctly.
 A medicine overdose may be mild, or it may be a life-threatening emergency.
-OTC medicine is generally safe for your child when it is taken correctly.

 Which nonprescription medications can cause an overdose in children?

 - Acetaminophen decreases pain and fever.
 Acetaminophen can cause liver damage if not taken correctly.
-Acetaminophen can also be found along with other medicines in other OTC products.
+Acetaminophen can also be found along with other OTC medicines.
 These may include medicines that are used to treat a cough and other symptoms of a cold.

 - NSAIDs help decrease pain, swelling, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
-If your child takes blood thinner medicine, always ask his caregiver if NSAIDs are safe for him.
+If your child takes blood thinner medicine, always ask his healthcare provider if NSAIDs are safe for him.
 Ibuprofen and aspirin are names of common NSAIDs.
-Do not give these medicines to children under 6 months of age without direction from your child's doctor.
+Do not give NSAIDs to children younger than 6 months without direction from your child's doctor.

 - Cough and cold medicines:

 - Antihistamines are used to decrease mucus that may be produced with an illness.
 This medicine is used to decrease a runny nose, symptoms of allergies, and to help a person sleep.
 Diphenhydramine is the name of a common antihistamine.
-Antihistamines can also be found along with other medicines in OTC products that are used to treat a cough and other symptoms of a cold.
+Antihistamines can also be found along with other OTC medicines that are used to treat a cough and other symptoms of a cold.

 - Antitussives are also called cough suppressants.
 Antitussive medicine is used to decrease a strong cough that does not seem to get better.